harishpumbhadia/Distributed_Systems-Directory_Management/README.md

 The developer should not assume sequence-dependent operations will be contiguous.
 Only one operation may be selected for ‘Undo’ at a time.

-The functionality for the clients and the server is summarized as follows.
+The functionality for the clients and the server is summarized as follows.<br>
-<b>Client</b>
+<b>Client
-Startup
+Startup</b>
 1. Prompt the user to input a username.
 2. Screen the username to ensure it does not contain illegal characters.
 How to address illegal characters is left to the developer’s discretion.
 3. Connect to the server over a socket and register the username.
 a.
 When the client is connected, the user should be notified of the active connection.
 b.
 If the provided username is already in use, the client should disconnect and prompt the user to input another username.
-4. Display a list of the available server directories and allow the user to select one or more server-based home directories to synchronize to the local system.
+4. Display a list of the available server directories and allow the user to select one or more server-based home directories to synchronize to the local system.<br>
-Synchronization
+<b>Synchronization</b>
 1. The client will automatically monitor the server for changes to the server-based home directory.
 2. Upon detecting changes to the server-based directory, the client will update the copy of the home directory in its LD to match the server-based home directory.
-3. Return to Step 1 of ‘Synchronization’ until manually terminated by the user.
+3. Return to Step 1 of ‘Synchronization’ until manually terminated by the user.<br>
-Directory Commands
+<b>Directory Commands</b>
 1. Proceed to accept directory commands from the user via the GUI.
 2. Display the output of those commands to the user via the GUI.
-3. Return to Step 1 of ‘Directory Commands’ until manually terminated by the user.
+3. Return to Step 1 of ‘Directory Commands’ until manually terminated by the user.<br>
-Server
+<b>Server</b>
 The server should support three concurrently connected clients.
 The server should indicate which of those clients are presently connected on its GUI.
-Startup
+<b>Startup</b>

 1. Listen for incoming connections.